self-reliance-resilience-self-awareness

 Confidence through experience is crucial.

 Self-reliance, resilience and self-awareness are all rooted in experiences.
-To be reliant on our own efforts and abilities requires that we gain confidence through our experiences.
-This confidence influences our resiliency, known as our ability to recover or adjust to misfortune or change.
-This confidence also influences our own awareness of our behaviour and emotional characteristics.
+To be reliant on your own efforts and abilities requires that you gain confidence through your experiences.
+This confidence influences your resiliency, known as your ability to recover or adjust to misfortune or change.
+Also, this confidence influences your awareness of your behaviour and emotional characteristics.
+That is not always easy.

 Self-reliance supports growth.